aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

-The most important aspect of the original BASIC was that it was the first widely used language that was used through terminals connected to a remote computer.7 Terminals had just begun to be available at that time.
+The most important aspect of the original BASIC was that it was the first widely used language that was used through terminals connected to a remote computer.
+Terminals had just begun to be available at that time.
 Before then, most programs were entered into computers through either punched cards or paper tape.